Taliban militants violently disperse rare Afghan protest

 “The next shipment never arrived,” he wrote.
 “Seems like our partners had good intelligence as to what was going to happen.”

 A U.S. official confirmed that the Treasury Department has frozen the Afghan government’s accounts in the United States and halted direct assistance payments to the government.
-The official spoke on condition of anonymity because he was not authorized to speak to the matter publicly.
-The Treasury Department did not respond to questions on the matter.
+The official spoke on condition of anonymity because he was not authorized to speak about the matter publicly.

 Ahmady said the lack of U.S. dollars will likely lead to a depreciation of the local currency, the afghani, hurting the country's poor.

-Note: This story has been updated to correct that Sam Lerman is an Air Force veteran helping Afghans leave the country, not an Afghan trying to leave the country, and that an Afghan he was helping was turned away before he made it inside the airport.